Richard Watson, Futurist-in-Residence at the Tech Foresight Practice at Imperial College London

-My own particular background is in innovation working with the likes of Virgin, Toyota, and Unilever and I’ve been an expert blogger on innovation for Fast Company magazine in the US too, so I think I may have acquired some useful perspectives long the way about what makes some companies world famous while consigning others to the dustbin of obscurity.
+My own particular background is in innovation working with the likes of Virgin, Toyota, and Unilever and I’ve been an expert blogger on innovation for Fast Company magazine in the US too, so I think I may have acquired some useful perspectives along the way about what makes some companies world-famous while consigning others to the dustbin of obscurity.

 My second lesson learnt when it comes to innovation, especially radical innovation, is that Peter Drucker, the management guru, was right.
 When it comes to innovation, culture eats process for breakfast.